pascallaliberte/customcharts.dev/src/index.md

 <a class="cta-btn text-1xl px-4 py-1 text-white no-underline" href="#availability">See when I'm available...</a>
 </div>

-## The project has been piling on the responsibilities...
+## The responsibilities have been piling on…

+For your project, you've crossed that line.
+Too many things are up in the air and the deadline is coming close.

+"If only someone could just take over the chart part"

 <%= render "pressure_chart" %>